Anti-Bribery and Corruption

 Government Officials

-Laws and regulations are strict when dealing with Government Officials.
+Laws and regulations are strict when dealing with Government Officials because they are in an ideal position to request or receive a bribe and therefore engage in corruption.
 Reasonable corporate hospitality that is acceptable with other business associates might not be allowable when Government Officials are involved.

-Before such expenses are incurred, obtain approval from your Compliance Director/Legal contact.
+Before such expenses are incurred, obtain approval from your Compliance/Legal contact.

 A Government Official is any: